 8. Don’t forget about flea, tick and heartworm prevention.
 More time spent outdoors means that pets are at an increased risk for complications associated with pests.
 As Dutch philosopher Desiderius Erasmus is thought to have said, “Prevention is better than cure.”

 Fleas are prevalent in neighborhood mice and rabbits and can easily transfer to your pet, causing issues like excessive itching and hair loss.
 They can also be a nightmare to get rid of once they are in your home.
 Ticks are perhaps less of a nuisance than fleas but can transmit serious illnesses, such as Lyme disease, which predominantly causes lethargy and recurrent lameness due to joint inflammation.
 Prevention is ideal.
 There are several highly effective flea and tick preventatives on the market today; ask your veterinarian for recommendations.

 Heartworm is spread by mosquito bites and is a serious and potentially fatal disease.
 Fortunately, however, it is considered almost 100% preventable in dogs and cats.
 Even if your pet spends the majority of its time indoors, it’s important to provide a regular heartworm preventative, which must be prescribed by your veterinarian.

-I want to learn more about pet nutrition.
+I want to learn more about pet health and nutrition.